nullstone-modules/gcp-postgres-restore-access/README.md

 Grants an app the Postgres access it needs to restore a scrubbed production snapshot over a database.

-This capability does **one** thing: it mints an instance-admin Postgres role through `pg-db-admin` — which Terraform cannot reach directly, since the database sits inside a VPC — and publishes the connection and the database names the restore needs.
+This capability mints an instance-admin Postgres role through `pg-db-admin` — which Terraform cannot reach directly, since the database sits inside a VPC — ensures the target database and its owner role exist, and publishes the connection and the database names the restore needs.

 Everything else is ordinary app configuration.
 See [nullstone-io/pg-snapshot](https://github.com/nullstone-io/pg-snapshot) for the tool itself.